Martha S. Pope

 Martha S. Pope is an American public servant who participated in peace initiatives in Northern Ireland that led to the Good Friday Agreement in 1998.
 She also served as the sergeant at arms of the United States Senate from 1991 to 1994, the first woman to hold the role.
 She briefly served as Secretary of the United States Senate for a few months in 1994 before she was asked to assist in the Northern Ireland peace process.
-Pope is the only person in the history of the U.S. Senate to hold both the important Secretary and Sergeant of Arms positions.
+Pope is the only person in the history of the U.S. Senate to hold both the important Secretary and Sergeant at Arms positions.
 She was also Chief of Staff to Senate Majority Leader George J. Mitchell.
 She is also a pastel artist.

 Early life and education

 Pope was born in New Castle, Pennsylvania but grew up in Connecticut.
 She received a Bachelor of Arts from the University of Connecticut in 1967, where she majored in sociology and anthropology and minored in art before earning a master’s degree in art education at Southern Connecticut State University.